zalando/riptide/README.md

 ### Exceptions

-The only special custom exception you may get is `NoRouteException`, if and only if there was no matching condition and no wildcard condition either.
+The only special custom exception you may get is `UnexpectedResponseException`, if and only if there was no matching condition and no wildcard condition either.

 ### Plugins